chatelao/microbit-v2-debugging/README.rst

 Install all tools you can grab from PlatformIO :-):
 ::
-   platformio platform install nordicnrf52 --with-all-packages
+   platformio platform install nordicnrf52 --with-package tool-openocd

 Debugging with Arduino
 -----------------------